-On the authority of 'Ammaar , "We became sexually impure (major ritual impurity) and had no water, so we rolled in the dirt and prayed.
+• On the authority of 'Ammaar , "We became sexually impure (major ritual impurity) and had no water, so we rolled in the dirt and prayed.
 This was mentioned to the Prophet and he said, 'This would have been sufficient for you,' and he struck the earth with his hands, blew in them and then wiped his face and hands with them."
-(Recorded by Al-Bukhaari and Muslim) In another text 'Ammaar states, "It would have been sufficient for your face and hands up to the elbows."
+(Recorded by Al-Bukhaari and Muslim) In another text 'Ammaar states, "It would have been sufficient for you to strike the ground with your hands, blow into them, then wipe your face and hands up to the elbows."
 (Recorded by Ad-Daaraqutni)